lexthoms411/March-Madness/Implementation.md

 ## Step 7: PointsLookup HTML Page

-1. Create a new HTML file called `PointsLookup.html`
+1. Create a new HTML file called `PointsLookup.html` in your Apps Script project
 2. This file will provide a web interface for participants to look up their scores
 3. Implement the HTML with:
    - A search box for entering mnemonics
    - Display areas for showing scores and rankings
    - Styling to match your organization's branding

+4. The `pointsLookup.gs` script will power this interface by:
+   - Handling search requests
+   - Retrieving participant data from the Scores sheet
+   - Formatting and returning results
+   - Calculating participant rankings

-## Step 8: Set Up Comments Page
+## Step 8: Set Up Comments System

+The comments system allows participants to share feedback and team comments that can be displayed on your Google Site.

+### Create Comments Form and Sheet

-1. Create a second Google Form for comments and feedback
+1. Create a new Google Form named "Comments/Recognitions"
-2. Include fields for:
-   - Participant mnemonic
-   - Comment/feedback text
-   - Rating or satisfaction score (optional)
-   - Category of feedback (optional)
+2. Add the following questions to the form:
+   - Name (Short answer text) - Required
+   - Comment (Long answer text) - Required
+   - Team selection (Optional, Multiple choice with team names)

-3. Connect this form to a separate Google Sheet for comments
+3. Go to Responses tab in the form editor and click the Google Sheets icon to create a new spreadsheet for storing comments
-4. Create a Google Sites page to:
+4. Name this sheet "Form Responses" when prompted

+### Set Up Comments Scripts

-   - Embed the comments form
+1. Open the Google Sheet connected to your comments form
+2. Go to Extensions > Apps Script
+3. Create two new files in the Apps Script editor:
+   - `getComments.gs`: For retrieving and processing comments
+   - `comments.html`: For displaying comments with team icons

+4. Copy the code from the GitHub repository for each file
+5. Save the files and authorize the script to access your Google Sheets

+### getComments.gs Implementation

+This script handles the server-side logic for comment management:
-   - Display approved comments from the sheet
+- Retrieves comments from the sheet
+- Caches results for better performance
-   - Link to the quiz form
+- Saves new comments to the sheet

-5. To embed the comments on a Google Site:
+- Formats comments for display

+### comments.html Implementation

+This file provides the front-end interface for comments:
+- Displays all approved comments with team icons
+- Has a form for submitting new comments
+- Allows team selection via dropdown
+- Shows timestamps for each comment

+### Team Icons Integration

+1. Download the team icons from the GitHub repository's "icons" folder
+2. Upload these icons to your own GitHub repository or other hosting service
+3. In the `comments.html` file, update the icon URLs to point to your hosted icons

+4. The comments system uses these icons to identify team members:
+   - Each team has its own unique icon
+   - Icons appear next to comments from team members
+   - The default icon appears for comments without team selection

+### Deploy the Comments Web App

+1. In the Apps Script editor, click Deploy > New deployment
+2. Select "Web app" as the deployment type
+3. Set "Execute as" to "Me" and "Who has access" to "Anyone"
+4. Click Deploy and copy the web app URL

+### Embed Comments in Google Site

+1. Create a new page on your Google Site for team comments
+2. Add an Embed element to the page
+3. Paste the deployed web app URL into the embed field
+4. Adjust the height and width as needed
-   - Publish the comments sheet as a web page (File > Share > Publish to web)
+5. Publish your site to make the comments page accessible
-   - On your Google Site, insert an Embed element
-   - Use the published URL with embedded parameters

 ## Step 9: Set Up Triggers